yigitusta/RSA-Implementation/README.md

 In order to encrypt and decrypt some text you must first compile all of these files.

-Copy all three files to the directory you want to work in.
+Copy/Move all three files to the directory you want to work in.

-Open a terminal, and press enter after typing each line (assuming gcc is installed):
+Open a terminal, change your current working directory to the directory with the files and press enter after typing each line (assuming gcc is installed):
 ```bash
 gcc rsa.c -o rsa
 gcc encrypt_text.c -o encrypt_text